nf-core/website/src/content/docs/contributing/gitpod/webdev.md

 ### Previewing the website

-When you open Gitpod from the nf-core website (`master`, a branch, or from a pull-request), the environment should be configured to build and serve a preview of the site with your changes.
+When you open Gitpod from the nf-core website (`main`, a branch, or from a pull-request), the environment should be configured to build and serve a preview of the site with your changes.

 > This is a great way to preview changes in a pull-request!